-Our game will feature user generated content (UGC), and players will be able to create content to be used by other players.
-User Generated Content can be bought, sold and traded in-game much like other 3D asset stores and the Unreal Marketplace.
-All UGC will go through a quality control process to ensure that the content is suitable for the game world.
-Copyright, credit and compensation will always be assigned to the original creator.
+Our game will feature user-generated content (UGC), and players will be able to create content such as vehicles, which can be used by other players.
+User Generated Content can be bought, sold, and traded in-game much like other 3D asset stores and the Unreal Marketplace.

 GREEN ZONES AND RED ZONES

-Green zones are safe areas that are heavily controlled by the cyborg cops.
-It is illegal to injure, rob or kill other players in this zone, so it’s the perfect place for players to transfer tokens to/from their wallet, buy licenses, or socialize with other players.
-There will be low risk, low reward jobs in and around the green zones.
+Green zones are safe areas that are heavily controlled by cyborg cops.
+It is illegal to injure, rob, or kill other players in this zone, so it’s the perfect place for players to transfer tokens to/from their wallets, buy licenses, or socialize with other players.
+There will be low-risk, low-reward jobs in and around the green zones.